namheee/SetStabilization/README.md

 ## Notes

-+ Main functions are included in setMain.py and setFunction.py.
++ Main functions are included in `setMain.py` and `setFunction.py`.
-+ An auxiliary function is included in choonFunction.py, referenced from https://github.com/choonlog/AttractorTransition.
++ An auxiliary function is included in `choonFunction.py`, with a referecne to its source at https://github.com/choonlog/AttractorTransition.
 + A related paper is expected to be published soon.

 ## Example